 Each day begins with a sounding of “the rising horn” at 7:00 am to wake guests up and come to breakfast which is served at 7:30 am.
 Coffee and tea are also available for early risers in the lodge beginning at 6:30 am.

 The camp’s hiking leaders and naturalists announce the day’s scheduled activities which include hikes and nature walks, many that can be reached by walking from camp since it’s located adjacent to many local trails.
 A paddling trip is usually offered each week as well as trips to local swimming holes, noted for their freezing cold water, which is a welcome relief on hot summer days.

 After breakfast, guests assemble their own lunches from a buffet that includes bread, cheese, lunch meats, fruit, cookies, and cake.
 Lemonade, cold water, iced tea, hot coffee, and tea are also available all day in the lodge on a self-service basis.

 Most hikes, nature walks, and organized activities leave camp between 8:00 am and 9:00 am.

 Evening entertainment, ranging from sing-a-longs and square dancing to the Friday night camp talent show starts between 7:30 and 8:00 pm.

 Quiet time runs from 9:30 pm – 7:00 am.

 My First Stay at Cold River Camp

 I stayed at Cold River Camp this June, for the first week that the camp was open during the regular summer season, and found it to be a wonderful experience.
-I was working as a hiking leader in camp, running guest trips, in exchange for room and board.
+I was working as a hiking leader in the camp, running guest trips, in exchange for room and board.
 I definitely plan to go back next year and work as a hiking leader again.

 The location in Evans Notch is fantastic and far less crowded than the other regions of the White Mountains which have become popular in summer.
-I also met and worked with the most wonderful people in camp, who were both professional, but very relaxed, making it a very restorative experience for me.
+I also met and worked with the most wonderful people in the camp, who were both professional, but very relaxed, making it a very restorative experience for me.